KingdomOfEnds/Azure-Time-Series-Insights/csharp-tsi-ga-sample/README.md

 This example demonstrates a few important Azure Active Directory and Azure Time Series Insights features:

 1. Acquiring an access token using MSAL.NET **ConfidentialClientApplication**.
-1. Sequential API operations against the [GA Reference Data Management API](https://docs.microsoft.com/rest/api/time-series-insights/ga-query).
+1. Sequential API operations against the [GA Query API](https://docs.microsoft.com/rest/api/time-series-insights/ga-query).

 Read [Create a reference data set for your Time Series Insights environment using the Azure portal](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-query-data-csharp) to learn more.